 Plant communities will change slowly, to habitats more suited to drought: annual grassland and chaparral will dominate where there were once forest and savannah; redwoods and other water-loving plants will survive only in moist “refugia” or areas of less change.

 Fires are likely to be more frequent; with fire will come more rapid change, such as erosion and invasive species.

 Land stewardship and management practices can help keep water in the streams and soil on the land and increase production of forage for cattle and native species.
-On rangelands, for example, timing grazing to reduce soil compaction and encouraging perennial native grass species with deep roots to anchor the soil and feed cattle throughout the year (ass opposed to annual grasses with shorter roots) result in bottom line improvements.
-In some cases streams that were dry in summer now run year-round.
+On rangelands, for example, timing grazing to reduce soil compaction and encouraging perennial native grass species with deep roots to anchor the soil and feed cattle throughout the year (as opposed to annual grasses with shorter roots) result in bottom-line improvements.
+In some cases, streams that were dry in summer now run year-round.

 Contributed by Rebecca Lawton & Deanne DiPietro